NeoMatrix14241/VisionLane/README.md

   _→ It remains there ever since I started making it as CLI based OCR processor_
 - [ ] Fix PDF output's folder structure when processing PDF files _→ PDF files have incorrect output and folder structure after processing_
+- [ ] Fix unsupported images, apparently only the TIFF files are getting processed _→ Will add various images supported in the future_

 ### 🎨 UI/UX Features
 - [x] Add dark mode toggle and various bug fixes